dev9com/docker-jenkins/README.md

 ### Add the Docker Slaves

-The 2 docker slaves respond to SSH requests on port 2022 and 2122 respectively.
-If you're running boot2docker, they will be accessible at `192.168.59.103`
+The docker slave responds to SSH requests on port 2222.
+If you're running boot2docker, it will be accessible at `192.168.59.103`

-TODO: These should be accessible on localhost,  figure out why it's not working.

 ### Git

 Remember that Git is not installed on Jenkins by default.
 Go in and add the 'Git Plugin' and restart Jenkins

+### Boot2docker notes

+If you want your Jenkins to be visible on the network, it's a good idea to shut down boot2docker, use the VirtualBox administration console to turn on the 3rd ethernet interface and set it to the default (bridged).
+This will cause the host computer to have two IP addresses, one that routes straight to the VM.
+This will save you from having to set up port forwards for everything.